magomimmo/modern-cljs/README.md

   specially if you want to integrate external JavaScript libraries in your code.
-* [**The Annotated Clojure Reference Manual** by Rich Hickey][33]: The most missed book on Clojure.
-Come on Rich, you know that is something you have to write.
+* [**The Annotated Clojure Reference Manual** by Rich Hickey][33]: The most missed book on Clojure :).

 ## Tooling